Databases

 The contents of a target object storage bucket must contain Flipt state configuration files.
 As with the git and local backend types, the same rules apply with regard to how Flipt will locate feature flag state in your target bucket.

-The S3 backend can be configured to serve state from a single bucket from a target S3-compatible API.
+The AWS S3 backend can be configured to serve state from a single bucket from a target S3-compatible API.
+This means that both AWS S3 and open-source alternatives such as Minio can be used.

 The following is an example of how to configure Flipt to leverage this backend type: